Vocational Nursing

 Certified Medical Assistant (CMA) (Certification status will be checked on the hhs.texas.gov website) Yes = 3 points

-Certified Pharmacy Technician (CPhT) (Cerification status will be checked on the Texas State Board of Pharmacy / www.pharmacy.texas.gov) Yes = 3 points
+Certified Pharmacy Technician (CPhT) (Certification status will be checked on the Texas State Board of Pharmacy / www.pharmacy.texas.gov) Yes = 3 points

 Certified Phlebotomy Technician (Certification status will be checked on American Medical Certification Association website or the website that the license is issued)

-Step #1: Apply for admission to Collin College.
-Upon acceptance to the college, students will receive a Campus-Wide Identification (CWID) number and a collin.edu e-mail account.
-Both are important and necessary when completing the application for the Vocational Nursing Program.
+Apply for admission to Collin College.
+Upon acceptance to the college, students will receive a Campus-Wide Identification (CWID) number.
+This is important and necessary when completing the application for the Vocational Nursing Program.

 Study guides for this exam may be purchased through the ATI website or major bookstores or public libraries or the Collin College library.
 Practice exams may be purchased and completed via the ATI website before taking the actual TEAS exam, if desired.
 Remediation/tutoring is available through the Collin College Tutoring Center free of charge to Collin College students with a CWID number.